 How far can this retreat go?
 Quite far!
 The god of the Deists, for example, was responsible for creating the universe and its rules.
 It pressed the "go" button and since then has not had a single thing to do.
 The God envisioned by most theists tethers its infinite power and only occasionally interferes with the world when specific miracles are called for.
 Theists no longer think of Gods as being particularly active in the physical world.
 They might comfort, reveal truths, talk to people in prayer and judge people once they die but, it can be noted, none of these things have effects that are measurable beyond human psychology.

-The retreat of gods in the face of naturalist science gave rise to the term the God of the gaps.
+The retreat of gods in the face of naturalist sciences from the 18th century gave rise to the term the God of the gaps.
 God presides over gaps in knowledge.
 We don't understand how the Universe came to exist so voila, it was God!
 We don't understand how the emergent property of life arises from biology, so voila, another thing that God can do!
 The god of the gaps is invoked in particular where science finds it hard to tread.
 It is strange indeed that the almighty creator of the universe seems to limit itself to exactly those areas of activity that can't be measured with instruments.
 Why would it obscure itself in such a way?
 Some conclude that the reason is that there is no god, and the word 'god' is actually synonymous with the things we do not understand about the world.
 The god of the gaps.

 “The questions of the origin of matter illustrates a fundamental problem that faces any attempt to deduce the existence of God from physical phenomenon.
 What once seemed miraculous [...] now seems explicable on ordinary physical grounds, in the light of improved scientific understanding.
 However astonishing and inexplicable a particular occurrence may be, we can never be absolutely sure that at some distant time in the future a natural phenomenon will not be discovered to explain it.”